Use the PostgreSQL Function Editor to define a function for a database or table in a PostgreSQL physical model.

 Generates SQL during forward engineering.
 Clear the check box if you do not want to generate SQL.

 Specifies the schema for the function.
-Select a schema from the drop-down list or click New New icon in property editors to create a new object to create one.
+Select a schema from the drop-down list or click New to create one.

 Specifies the owner of the function.
-Select a role from the drop-down list or click New New icon in property editors to create a new object and create one.
+Select a role from the drop-down list or click New and create one.

 Specifies the name of the language that the function is implemented in.
 It can be SQL, C, internal, or the name of a user-defined procedural language, for example plpgsql.